-Validation Note: Before you can pre-validate a domain for TLS/SSL validation, you must first submit the organization to be pre-validated.
+Validation Note: Before you can prevalidate a domain for TLS/SSL validation, you must first submit its organization for prevalidation.
 Additionally, if you want the domain to be used for OV, EV, and/or Private SSL certificates, you must submit its organization for those matching validation types.

-In your CertCentral account, in the sidebar menu, click Certificates > Domains.
+In your CertCentral account, in the left main menu, go to Certificates > Domains.

 On the Domains page, click New Domain.